 The argument is that biofunctionalism should be adopted as it is a better explanation for the phenomena at hand.
 Given the two theories, one that having an individual be attracted to the same sex is how nature has designed things to go, and the other that same-sex attraction is the result of a biological malfunction or abnormality, whatever the cause, the argument claims that the latter explanation is the rational one to adopt.
 Biofunctionalism accounts for all the phenomena that the SO theory does, but does not suffer from the major defects of the SO theory.
 First of all, SO theory demands that something which to all appearances would be a disaster from an evolutionary point of view nevertheless be considered to be selected by evolution.
 The biofunctional approach, on the other hand, treats the seemingly disadvantageous nature of homosexuality as evidence that it is in fact not selected by evolution, whereas the SO theory demands that we see something which on its face value should not be selected by natural selection, as it contributes nothing to an individual’s reproductive success and instead ensures reproductive failure, as being evolutionary advantageous.

 The other main faults of SO theory, its infallibility and violation of the universality principle, are both absent in the biofunctional approach offered here.
 Just like any other biological process, the mechanism by which the object of sexual attraction is determined is fallible.
 It sometimes malfunctions, for whatever reason.
 And finally, it assumes that sexual attraction has the same function in everyone, to bring the sexes together for reproduction.
-And so, in saying that SO is a myth, I am denying the following claim:

 None of this proves anything.
 In the time it has taken to read this article science still has not figured out how the object of sexual attraction is determined.
 I have merely offered another folk theory, but one that is superior to sexual orientation.
 It is possible that SO might be proven to be correct at some point and the theory offered here proven incorrect (although I doubt it).
 It is merely a claim that until science understands the actual cause, biofunctionalism is superior to SO theory and ought to be adopted via inference to the best explanation.
 Nor have I explained what causes homosexuality.
 The nature of homosexuality is odd in that gay parents can have straight children and straight parents can have gay children.
 Also 3% is rather high for a harmful mutation to remain in the population.
 Greg Cochran has proposed that homosexuality is the result of a pathogen (see here), this being the only explanation that fits these facts.
-I have to position on the matter.
+I have no position on the matter.

 So where does this leave the notion of sexual orientation?
 Elimitivism is the position that a theory or concept does not correspond to anything real, or does no useful work in our understanding of nature.
 When it was discovered that fire was oxidation, phlogiston was abandoned as an empty and useless concept.
 I’m an elimitivist towards SO; it should just stop being used the way phlogiston is no longer used since SO doesn’t correspond to anything in nature; it obfuscates more than it illuminates.
 On the other hand, I would expect someone to try to repair the concept of SO in light of these criticisms.
 First, they would have to remove the notion that homosexuality has been selected for by natural selection.
 Next, they would have to remove the notion that sexual attraction is infallible.
 Finally, they would have to remove the biological normalcy of homosexuality.
 Is there anything left to SO after you have removed all this?
 After all, SO’s raison d’etre was to provide a neutral concept that normalizes all forms of sexual attraction, and once this is stripped out I see no good reason to retain it.